People often ask me, “What’s the one thing that will actually help me feel better?”

 For so many of them, the thing that makes the biggest difference is something they never expect: self-praise.

-Why is Self-Praise So Hard for ADHD Brains?
+Why Self-Praise Can Be Hard with ADHD

 People with ADHD often find it easier to take in what others say than notice their progress.
-Many have spent years relying on validation from others—whether from a boss, a friend, or the quick dopamine hit of social media.
+Many have spent years relying on validation from others, whether from a boss, a friend, or the quick dopamine hit of social media.
 It’s not that they need praise more than anyone else, but the ADHD brain responds strongly to immediate rewards and feedback.

-Add to that the years of being told to try harder, be more organised, or stop being so forgetful—and it’s no surprise that the focus tends to fall on what they haven’t done rather than what they’ve achieved.
+Add to that the years of being told to try harder, be more organised, or stop being so forgetful, and it’s no surprise that the focus tends to fall on what they haven’t done rather than what they’ve achieved.

-Self-praise doesn’t come naturally to many people with ADHD.
+Self-praise doesn’t always come naturally to many people with ADHD.
 They’ll often talk about their perceived shortcomings rather than celebrate what they’ve achieved.
 Some even tell me it feels a bit cringe-worthy at first.
 Because they’re so used to focusing on what went wrong or what didn’t get done, celebrating wins, big or small, can feel almost wrong.

 A Lifetime of Feeling ‘Not Good Enough’